Collection development guidelines

 - Limit restrictions on access.

-- Ensure that appropriate professional conservation and preservation activities occur as necessary.
+- Ensure appropriate professional conservation and preservation activities occur as necessary.

-- Collaborate with public services personnel to facilitate use of collections.
+- Collaborate with reference, instruction and outreach personnel in department and Libraries to facilitate use of collections.

-- Coordinate with processing personnel to ensure acquired materials are available to researchers in a timely manner.
+- Coordinate with processing personnel to ensure acquired materials are available to researchers in a timely manner and they reduce the backlog within the constraints of personnel capacity.

-- Periodically review collecting areas to determine if they are meeting the institutional teaching, research, and service missions.
+- Review collecting areas and this policy at least every two years to determine if they are meeting the institutional teaching, research and engagement missions.

 Collection strengths